August 11 1926:

 Sent to RAF Burtonwood, Cheshire

-Arrival of 'HMT Windrush', Tilbury Docks, East London
+Arrival of "HMT Empire Windrush", Tilbury Docks, East London

 Demobilised from the RAF in Kingston

-Embarked on the S.S.
-Orbita as a civilian, sailing from Kingston
+Embarked on "SS Orbita" as a civilian, sailing from Kingston

 Based at Fern Lea, 123 Quarry Street, Woolton, Liverpool